PhoenixStormJr/alternate-simple-ntp-phoenix/README.md

 # alternate-simple-ntp-phoenix
 NTP (Network Time Protocol) isn't working for me on Linux.
 So I made my own!
 This is written in python and bash.
 It's an extremely simple network time protocol, that gets the time from the internet, rather than your computer.

 If you find a bug, please report it on the [Issues](https://github.com/PhoenixStormJr/alternate-simple-ntp-phoenix/issues) tab.
+I like [feedback](https://github.com/PhoenixStormJr/alternate-simple-ntp-phoenix/discussions) so if you found this program useful, leave a comment!
+Not for the algorithm just... to make me happy please.

 Instructions to install: